Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 4 - Page Layout/README.md

 &lt/body&gt
 </pre>

-Main is divided into more semantic tags.
+The Main is divided into more semantic tags.
 As below-

 <pre>
 &ltmain&gt